Certified Business Quote Requirements

 3. Scroll down and select the link to the Small Business & Supplier Diversity SWaM and DBE Directory.

-4. On the left under the green filter button for Certification Type, select Micro and click Apply.
+4. On the left under the green Certification Type filter button, select Micro and click Apply.

 Search the Directory Listing by NIGP code, keyword, or vendor name by using the other filter buttons and keyword search bar.